-- seizure of products; and - ordering partial or total suspension of activities, services or adverts.
+· seizure of products; and

-Under certain conditions, revoke any manufacturing approval and/or impose sanctions, ranging from a fine of up to 16,000 times the minimum wage (about US\$64,000) to closure of the establishment.COFEPRIS can make on-site inspection visits of manufacturing, distribution or storage facilities
+- · ordering the partial or total suspension of activities, services or adverts; - · revoke a company's manufacturing approval; - impose sanctions, ranging from a fine of up to 16,000 times the minimum wage (about US\$135,000) to the closure of an establishment; and - make on-site inspection visits to manufacturing, distribution and storage facilities.

 The imposition of administrative sanctions does not exclude civil and criminal liability.
-Affected parties are entitled to appeal decisions by COFEPRIS through the administrative or judicial applicable venues.
+Affected parties are entitled to appeal decisions by COFEPRIS through the applicable administrative or judicial venues.